Uniform and Personal Belongings

 - Sweatshirt/Cardigan - burgundy, with or without the school logo

-- Polo Shirt/T-shirt - white or gold, with or without the school logo
+- Polo T-shirt - white or gold, with or without the school logo

-- Sock/Tights - plain, non-patterned, black, white or grey – summer socks may have a frill matching the gingham summer dress
+- Socks/Tights - plain, non-patterned, black, white or grey – summer socks may have a frill matching the gingham summer dress

-- Trousers - long or short plain black or grey
+- Trousers - long or short, plain grey or black

 - Black pumps